ankithakt02/Sentiment-Analysis-of-Data/README.md

 # Sentiment-Analysis-of-Data

-Sentiment analysis is the process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer's attitude towards a particular topic, product, etc. is positive, negative, or neutral.
+Sentiment analysis is the process of classifying whether a block of text is positive, negative, or, neutral.
+Sentiment analysis is the contextual mining of words that indicates the social sentiment of a brand and also helps the business to determine whether the product they are manufacturing is going to make a demand in the market or not.
+The goal which Sentiment analysis tries to gain is to analyze people’s opinions in a way that can help the businesses expand.
+It focuses not only on polarity (positive, negative & neutral) but also on emotions (happy, sad, angry, etc.).

 OBJECTIVE:
 To analyze the sentences for determining emotions like  :